dxhub-apps/lexyhub/docs/etsy-integration.md

 - Provide an authenticated browser cookie string through `ETSY_COOKIE` to prime the Playwright session when your environment is challenged by DataDome.
 Paste the contents of the browser's **Cookie** header (or one `Set-Cookie` line per row) and the script loads those cookies before navigation so existing sessions can be reused.
+- Browser header expectations change frequently.
+The shared set now lives in `shared/etsy-base-html-headers.json` so both the Playwright script and the production provider stay aligned—update the JSON once and all entry points inherit the new required headers.
 - The GitHub Action `.github/workflows/etsy-best-sellers.yml` requires the `ETSY_COOKIE` secret at the repository or organisation level so scheduled runs can hydrate the Playwright context with an authenticated Etsy session.
 Without it, DataDome challenges often block the workflow.